keepthrifty/keepthrifty.github.io/_posts/2016-08-12-fifteen-lessons-first-seven-jobs.md

 Boredom set in quickly - I didn't have much choice in what I was working on and even when I did, I'd get yelled at for things beyond my control (when three large tables all leave at the same time there's no way to clean them all up fast enough).

-{% assign tweet-text = "Tip well unless it's clear that the staff was doing a really bad job.
+> Lesson 9: {% include tweet-link.html tweet-text="Tip well unless it's clear that the staff was doing a really bad job.
 They depend on your tips!" %}

-> Lesson 9: {% include tweet-link.html %}

 In addition, I didn't feel like I was developing any meaningful skills.
 This was largely true with my prior jobs, but at this age I started to itch for something that I could progress at.

-{% assign tweet-text = "A job that doesn't play to your skills will get tiresome pretty quickly" %}
+> Lesson 10: {% include tweet-link.html tweet-text="A job that doesn't play to your skills will get tiresome pretty quickly" %}

-> Lesson 10: {% include tweet-link.html %}

 I lasted for about 6 months, then gave up my shift to my other brother who seemed to be enjoying it much more than I was.